whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 • Male: 20 grams

-• Total family exemption: 60 grams
+• Total family exemption: 60 grams (each spouse's allowance is personal and cannot be pooled onto one person)

 Key Takeaways - Gold Rules for NRIs in 2026

-• Jewellery exemption independent of baggage value
+• The jewellery exemption is independent of this ₹75,000 value limit

 Need Professional NRI Advisory?